AstraZeneca signs deal on cancer drugs with Immunocore

 Immunocore is developing drugs known as “ImmTACs” that exploit the power of the body’s own immune system to find and kill diseased cells.

-AstraZeneca said on Wednesday its MedImmune unit would pay Immunocore $20 million upfront per programme and the biotech firm would then be eligible to get up to $300 million in development and commercial milestone payments for each target programme, plus royalties on any eventual sales.
+AstraZeneca said on Wednesday its MedImmune unit would pay Immunocore $20 million upfront per program and the biotech firm would then be eligible to get up to $300 million in development and commercial milestone payments for each target program, plus royalties on any eventual sales.